-MA103 Making Sense of Data:

-Statistical Thinking 3 credits
+MA103 Making Sense of Data: Statistical Thinking 3 credits

 A broad introduction to the use and misuse of statistics.
 Types of variables, descriptive statistics.
 Tabular and visual display of data.
 Sampling and polling.
 Elements of probability.
 Making inferences from samples.
-Estimation, Hypothesis Testing, Use of computer software to display and analyze data.
-Prerequisite: departmental placement examination.
+Estimation.
+Hypothesis testing.
+Use of computer software to display and analyze data.
+Prerequisite: Placement.